cf73/humanity/content/collections/pages/donate.md

               rel: null
               target: _blank
               title: null
-        text: 'Please listen to Jacqueline Wigglesworth (who has been on Team Humanity for twenty years) make the case for redeeming our humanity, speaking from the heart chakra of the planet.'
+        text: 'Jacqueline Wigglesworth, our colleague for twenty years, states the case for redeeming our humanity, speaking from the heart chakra of the planet'
+      -
+        type: text
+        text: ', Glastonbury, England.'
   -
     type: paragraph
     content: